JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Next could be:

  - create, train and enjoy your own neural networks
+ - maybe increase the number of colors in what you have now
  - look for answers to questions you have on the internet, in books, at friends
  - send me any comments you have on the above
+ - relax and read a good guide
- - and finally to find the the value of the answer to the well known question you can count its letters:
+ - and to find the the value of the answer to the question, count the letters of the answer:
     - it's the answer to life, the universe and everything

+"So long, and thanks for all the fish."

 Jack